Mohammad Bagher Sa'd as-Saltaneh: Life

-Construction of the Tehran-Qazvin road
+Construction projects

-After returning from his second travel to Europe, Nasereddin Shah, intending to construct a road between Tehran and Azerbaijan, ordered the construction of a road between Tehran and Qazvin, giving the task to Ebrahim Khan Amin as-Soltan and Amin al-Molk.
+After returning from his second travel to Europe, Naser al-Din Shah, intending to construct a road between Tehran and Azerbaijan, ordered the construction of a road between Tehran and Qazvin, giving the task to Ebrahim Khan Amin as-Soltan and Amin al-Molk.
 After a short while however, Amin al-Molk resigned from the task, leaving Amin as-Soltan as the one to construct the road.
 Amin as-Soltan then appointed Bagher Khan to oversee the construction of the road using 180 workers.
-The construction was completed after around a year in June 1879, and Bagher Khan was given the duty of maintaining the road, a role he had until 1896.
+The construction was completed after around a year in June 1879, and Bagher Khan was given the duty of maintaining the road, a role he held until 1896.

-Grand Inn of Qazvin

 Due to being on the way to the capital, Qazvin was visited frequently by foreign envoys and merchants, and as a result, was in need of a place to accommodate them.
 The Shah ordered the construction of the Grand Inn of Qazvin (مهمانخانه بزرگ قزوین) to Amin as-Soltan in August 1878, and its construction was carried out by Bagher Khan who was appointed by Amin as-Soltan.
 The construction was completed by 1880.
 This building was located in front of the Ali Qapu gate and to the east of the Jameh Mosque of Qazvin, and was at the time the most well-equipped and prestigious inn in Iran.
 The inn's management was given to Bagher Khan, who paid a part of the inn's annual revenue to the government.

-The grand inn of Qazvin was demolished in 1929 to make way for streets that were being rapidly constructed to redesign and modernize the city.
+The grand inn of Qazvin was demolished in 1929 to make way for streets that were being rapidly constructed to redesign and modernise the city.

-Construction of the Tehran-Qom road

 Bagher Khan later managed the construction of a road from Tehran to Qom.
 After the construction of the Tehran-Qazvin road, Ebrahim Khan Amin as-Soltan began the construction of a road from Tehran to Qom in 1881, but he couldn't finish it due to his death in the summer of the year 1883.
 His son, Mirza Ali Asghar Khan Amin al-Soltan, finished constructing the road in 1884.